cyris360/cyris360-framework/1-gov/1-1-program-and-metrics.md

 ## 1.1.2.
 Cybersecurity Objectives & Gap assessment

 **Objectives:**
-* Depending on your business context and goals, you should formally define the cybersecurity objectives.
+* Define the cybersecurity objectives, based on your business context and goals.
-* Identify the gaps for each objective, and assess the associated risk.
+* Identify the current gap for each objective.
+* Evaluate the risk associated with each gap [[1](#1-nistir-8286)].

 **Rational**: This work package defines the actual challenge/problem that needs to be addressed by the CISO.